¨You make a living by what you get. You make a life by what you give.¨

-About eight years ago, the Today Show (a popular morning TV show in the U.S.A) featured a segment on volunteer vacations.
-According to the show’s producers, this segment received one of the largest numbers of viewer responses ever.
+About 15 years ago, the Today Show (a popular morning TV show in the USA) featured a segment on volunteer vacations.
+According to the show’s producers, this segment received one of the most significant numbers of viewer responses ever.

 Why?
-I think it is because mankind is moving toward, as Lyndon Duke, a University of Oregon social scientist notes, a new era in which the predominant question people ask themselves is: “What difference can be made?”
+I think it is because humanity is moving toward, as Lyndon Duke, a University of Oregon social scientist, notes, a new era in which the predominant question people ask themselves is: “What difference can be made?”

 While the desire to make a difference is admirable, volunteering to work, particularly in another country, during your vacation is a decision that shouldn’t be taken lightly.

-Potential volunteers should think about what they want from the experience before they begin researching volunteer vacation programs.
+Before researching volunteer vacation programs, potential volunteers should consider what they want from the experience.
 In the sage advice of How to Live Your Dream:

 “Many people considering volunteering abroad begin by looking at the different volunteer programs before taking the time to look at themselves.
 This often leads them to feel confused and overwhelmed by all the options.
-Reflecting on why you are interested in volunteering overseas can guide you in deciding if volunteering is really the right option for you… Begin by reflecting on some basic questions about your interests in international volunteer work:
+Reflecting on why you are interested in volunteering overseas can guide you in deciding if volunteering is the right option.
+Begin by reflecting on some basic questions about your interests in international volunteer work:

 - Why are you interested in becoming an international volunteer?